nix-community/nix-direnv/README.md

 ## Flakes support

 nix-direnv also comes with an alternative `use_flake` implementation.
-The code is tested and does work but the upstream flake api is not finalized, so we we cannot guarantee stability after a nix upgrade.
+The code is tested and does work but the upstream flake api is not finalized, so we cannot guarantee stability after a nix upgrade.

 Like `use_nix`, our `use_flake` will prevent garbage collection of downloaded